luis-gonzales/traffic-sign-classifier-cnn/README.md

 ## Traffic Sign Classifier using Convolutional Neural Networks
 This project consists of classifying (German) traffic signs using a convolutional neural network (CNN).
-Below is a sampling of the dataset with each row pertaining to a unique sign or class (stop, slippery road, etc).
+Below is a sampling of the dataset with each row pertaining to a unique sign/class (stop, slippery road, etc).
 A write-up is also available at [www.lrgonzales.com/traffic-sign-classifier](http://www.lrgonzales.com/traffic-sign-classifier).

 <div align="center">
   <p><img src="./figs/dataset-sampling.png"></p>
-  <p align="justify">Fig. 1: Sampling of the German Traffic Sign Dataset <br/> fe.</p>
+  <p>Fig. 1: Sampling of the German Traffic Sign Dataset <br/> with each row pertaining to a unique sign/class.</p>
 </div>